-The Office of the State Bank Commissioner has temporarily relocated.
-Until further notice, please send all correspondence to our temporary address: 43 South DuPont Highway Edgehill Shopping Center Dover, Delaware 19901 More Info
+The Office of the State Bank Commissioner has moved to a new location.
+Please send all correspondence to: 1110 Forrest Avenue, Dover, Delaware 19904 More Info

 The Office of the State Bank Commissioner was established in 1919.
 The State Bank Commissioner is appointed by the Governor and confirmed by the Delaware State Senate to serve a four-year term.
 The Commissioner is responsible for administering and enforcing all the provisions of the State Banking Code, Title 5 of the Delaware Code.
 The Office of the State Bank Commissioner is staffed by approximately 35 State employees who serve the public interest by: